Aleroms/santiagomorales/README.md

 I started planning the design of the website - each page until I knew how the whole website would look like.
 I created wireframes with pen and paper, prototyping the website and its animations of HTML elements.

 Afterwards, I architected the structure of data I would store in Firebase.
 My main concern was organization/maintainability and scalability.
+As I was coding the forms I realized that the page content section were only one document in the collection, but the data had multiple documents in the collection that I would display individually in a list.
+After creating one component, work experience, i realized this code was not maintainable if every section had its own view and controller.
+I adapted to change by modifying the code and created a store to manage the forms and lists.
+I had to learn how to use the dynamic vue component `<component :is""/>`.
+The code I wrote, in my opinion, is now more managable since the store is a centralized place that each component roughly uses the same logic.

 ## Tools used